(Sub)millimeter Dust Polarization of Protoplanetary Disks from Scattering by Large Millimeter-Sized Irregular Grains: Results

 In this section, we compare the polarization images calculated from the laboratory samples and those from Mie theory.
 The linear polarized intensity $P$ is defined as $P \equiv \sqrt{Q^{2} + U^{2}}$, while the linear polarization fraction is $p_{f} \equiv P / I$.
 We first choose $H_{0}=0.5$ au and $\tau_{0}=1$ which represents a geometrically thin and optically thin disk.
 The chosen dust scale height is small since the millimeter emission of disks are generally observed to be thin, roughly $1\%$ of the radius \citep[e.g.][]{Pinte2016, Villenave2020}.
 The value of $\tau_{0}=1$ makes the interpretation simple for this section.
 We consider a larger optical depth in Section~\ref{sec:forward_scattering}.

 The left column of Fig.~\ref{fig:disk_lpol} shows the polarization fraction and polarization direction images of the disk using the various samples of experimental dust grains.
-The relative levels of $p_{f}$ roughly correspond to the relative levels of their maximum DLP in Fig.~\ref{fig:samples_z11_dlp}b which is expected given that the albedos for these large grains are nearly equivalent at $\sim 0.99$.
+The relative levels of $p_{f}$ roughly correspond to the relative levels of their maximum DLP in Fig.~\ref{fig:samples_z11_dlp}b which is expected given the similar albedos ($\sim 1$ for the XS, S, and L sample and $\sim 0.87$ for the XL sample).
 The images show polarization that is parallel to the disk minor axis at the central regions (roughly within the region where the total optical depth is $\sim 0.1$ traced by the dashed white contour), while the outer regions of the disk show polarization that is more azimuthal.
 The two features are qualitatively similar to the pattern from Rayleigh scattering where the polarization parallel to the disk minor axis is simply due to inclination and the outer region is expected from radiation anisotropy \citep[e.g.][]{Kataoka2015, Yang2016}.
-This resemblance is expected because the DLP curves of Fig. \ref{fig:samples_z11_dlp}b exhibit similar positive bell-shaped curves (scattered light is polarized perpendicular to the scattering plane) as the Rayleigh scattering approximation.
+This resemblance is expected because the DLP curves of Fig.~\ref{fig:samples_z11_dlp}b exhibit similar positive bell-shaped curves (scattered light is polarized perpendicular to the scattering plane) as the Rayleigh scattering approximation.

 As a comparison, we show the polarization fraction images using the corresponding Mie theory calculations in the right column of Fig.~\ref{fig:disk_lpol}.
 The most striking result is the 90$^{\circ}$ offset in the polarization direction at the center of the disk between the lab scattering matrix and Mie calculations.
 This is true for all the samples considered here.
 The Mie calculations produce negative DLP (Fig.~\ref{fig:samples_z11_dlp}) for these large grains which causes the polarization to become parallel to the disk major axis.
 Between the Lab and Mie model images for samples XS, S, and L, the outer regions of the disk are perpendicular to each other also because of the opposite sign in the DLP.
 The outer regions of the Lab and Mie XL sample models are not entirely perpendicular to each other because the DLP of the Mie calculation (Fig.~\ref{fig:samples_z11_dlp}d) is mostly opposite when $\theta$ is less than $\sim 90^{\circ}$ (the forward scattering half) while it has the same sign when $\theta$ is greater than $\sim 90^{\circ}$ (the back scattering half).
 Since radiation mostly travels outward for the outer region, the polarization direction is mostly perpendicular to the Lab counterpart at the near side (bottom half of the image) where most photons are forward scattered, while polarization is mostly parallel to the Lab counterpart at the far side (upper half of the image) where most photons are back scattered.